Array (Sequential Storage)

 // set the last element to -1 to indicate deletion

-So, deleting an element in the middle of an array takes time because of the data movement.
+So, deleting an element in the middle of the array takes time because you have to move elements for everything to stay in order.

 Summary